godotengine/godot-docs/classes/class_textserver.rst

 |void| **font_set_transform**\ (\ font_rid\: :ref:`RID<class_RID>`, transform\: :ref:`Transform2D<class_Transform2D>`\ )

-Sets 2D transform, applied to the font outlines, can be used for slanting, flipping and rotating glyphs.
+Sets 2D transform, applied to the font outlines, can be used for slanting, flipping, and rotating glyphs.

 For example, to simulate italic typeface by slanting, apply the following transform ``Transform2D(1.0, slant, 0.0, 1.0, 0.0, 0.0)``.